linz/action-typescript/README.md

 # linz/action-typescript

-Composite action to checkout/build/test and npm/yarn package
+Composite action to checkout/build/test typescript with npm or yarn.

 usage: